martintrojer/martintrojer.github.com/content/post/2016-06-14-some-thoughts-on-clojurespec.md

 To summarize the key differences between contracts and types;

-* Contracts operates at run-time and do a 'there-exists' proof on sample data.
+* Contracts operate at run-time and do a 'there-exists' proof on sample data.
-* Types operates at compile-time and do a 'for-all' proof on all possible data.
+* Types operate at compile-time and do a 'for-all' proof on all possible data.

-You need to feed data through a contract for it be of any value, it can't do anything at compile time (except generating more contracts).
+You need to feed data through a contract for it to be of any value, it can't do anything at compile time (except generating more contracts).
 Types on the other hand are only checked at compile time, and in most cases don't even exist at runtime.
 Think of contracts as auditing data as it passes through the system and types are proving ahead of time that data can't be invalid (you might object here, see input valdation below).

 Contracts always have a negative impact on the performance of your code.
 Types have AT WORST no performance impact, and in most cases positive impact on performance, since the compiler can generate more efficient code.